System-rat/ansi/README.md

 # Contributing
 Send a PR and I _might_ look into it, this is just a small learning project.
-Keep the license `MIT` and all that jazz.
+Be civil and all that jazz.